Chapter 7 Bankruptcy in New York

 Common Chapter 7 Pitfalls We Help You Avoid

-• Filing too soon after a large transfer to a relative or insider (look-back periods range from 90 days to four years).
+• Filing too soon after a large transfer to a relative or insider (look-back periods range from 90 days for ordinary preference review to four years under NY DCL).

 • Filing without disclosing a personal injury claim, inheritance, or tax refund that has accrued but not yet been received.